 The main search works; the live search doesn’t

 The live search is not using Relevanssi.
 That’s not unusual, as sometimes the live search is hardcoded to use the default WP search.
 The fix may be simple or complicated, depending on how the theme does the live search.

 If you are using Flatsome, see these instructions.

 If none of this help, contact Relevanssi support.
-If you are using the free version of Relevanssi, please post your question to the support forums.
+If you use the free version of Relevanssi, please post your question to the support forums.
 If you are a Premium Member, you can use Premium support.

-In both cases, please describe the steps you’ve already taken to figure out what’s wrong.
+Please describe the steps you’ve already taken to determine what’s wrong in both cases.